McDonald's is giving people the chance to win free food for life – KION546

 By Jordan Valinsky, CNN Business

-For the holidays, McDonald’s is giving away one free meals for life.
+For the holidays, McDonald’s is giving away free meals for life.
 Well, sort of.

 Beginning December 5, every order completed in the McDonald’s app for at least $1 will enter customers into a contest to win a McGold Card.
-The winner will get a special card that earns them free McDonald’s for life.
-Plus, they get three extra cards to give away.
+Three winners will get a special card that earns them free McDonald’s for life.
+Plus, each winner will get three extra cards to give away for a total of 12 cards being won.

 The McGold Card has been around for years, with some heavy hitters reportedly holding them, including Warren Buffett, Bill Gates and actor Rob Lowe.
 In 2018, McDonald’s issued a few gold cards during a contest, but the winner was eligible to get “only” two free meals a week for 50 years.
 That rule applies to this year’s promotion too, which ends on December 25.